 Take for example the combination "Points->Fields AND Proximity" in Table 6.2.
 Such a combination may be useful for computing the distance relationship between watershed and the nearest rainfall gauge measuring the amount of precipitation.
 Unfortunately, there is no specific GIS data analysis operation for computing the distance between a point location and a zone of raster cells.
 We can, however, transform zonal fields to polygons and then represent polygons by their centroids.
 We can then use "Points->Points AND Proximity" combination and use Point Distance operation (Table 6.2).
-We then transform to centroids as A "work around" solution.
+We would then proceed to transform to centroids as the indirect "work around" solution.

 09.3 What is the advantage of using a Steinitz landscape modeling approach to functional planning data analysis?
-RUGIS Chapter 6 Section 6.3 - 6.5 us through a "light-weight" version of geodesign modeling for planning (labs 1 & 2) and improvement programming (labs 3 & 4), respectively.
+RUGIS Chapter 6 Section 6.3 - 6.5

 In section 3.2.2 we introduced several questions that can be posed to guide GIS work at each of the stages.
-We take advantage of those questions below when framing the information needs for each of the six phases of the landscape modeling process for a wastewater facility siting problem (Tables 6.6 - 6.11).
-However, let's focus on the current labs in this course that are meant to take
+We take advantage of those questions below when framing the information needs for each of the six phases of the landscape modeling process (Tables 6.6 - 6.11).
+Labs 1-3 in the course are meant to take us through a "light-weight" version of this modeling process.
+What information and/or operations might you think is missing from our labs?
+That which is missing adds information uncertainty into the decision process.

-Scenario Representation model - a description of the water conditions in the world Do we have the data in the appropriate form or are data conversions necessary?
+Table 6.6 Representation model - a description of the wastewater facility conditions in the world Do we have the data in the appropriate form or are data conversions necessary?